-Many foods, including meats and seafood, contain good amounts of zinc, in addition to foods high in protein like beans and nuts.
-Whole grains and dairy products also contain zinc that can help you balance out your diet.
+It’s easy to get enough zinc from a healthy diet.
+Many foods, including meats and seafood, contain good amounts of zinc, in addition to plant foods high in protein like beans, nuts, and seeds.
+Whole grains and dairy products also contain zinc.

 You should speak to a doctor before taking a zinc supplement.
-Zinc can decrease the effectiveness of some drugs such as antibiotics, Penicillamine (a drug used to treat rheumatoid arthritis), and Thiazide diuretics (blood pressure drugs).
-Additionally, oral zinc supplements can cause:
+Zinc can decrease the effectiveness of some drugs such as antibiotics, penicillamine (a drug used to treat rheumatoid arthritis), and thiazide diuretics (blood pressure drugs).
+And oral zincsupplements can cause:

 - Indigestion